 Met's Jon Matlack for his 3,000th hit.
 It was the final hit of his career.

-Only two players hit home runs for their 3,000th hit.
-Derek Jeter and Wade Boggs.
+Only three players hit home runs for their 3,000th hit.
+Derek Jeter and Wade Boggs and Alex Rodriguez.

 Ty Cobb has the highest lifetime batting average in the club at .367.
 Cal Ripken, Jr.

 Paul Molitor is the only member who's 3,000th hit was a triple.

 Craig Biggio was out at second trying to stretch his hit into a double.